TareqChy1/aws-cloud-sales-app/README.md

-# AWS Cloud Sales Application
+# Global Retail Data Management: Deploying Sales Application on AWS EC2 and AWS Lambda

 __A global retail sales data summarization and consolidation service using AWS services__
 - - - -